 Version: 4.2 This review is based on the free version of the app.

-Comments: Overall the free version of the OxiPur app enables individuals to understand which foods are suitable for patients with gout and/or kidney stones and adjust their diet accordingly.
+Comments: Overall, the free version of the OxiPur app enables you to understand which foods are suitable for patients with gout and/or kidney stones and adjust your diet accordingly.
 This app is easy to use and provides educational content and a link to a blog.
-However, features are limited in the free version, the PRO version unlocks more nutritional information.
+However, features are limited in the free version – the PRO version unlocks more nutritional information.
+The information in this app is not intended to replace information and treatment advice provided by healthcare professionals.

 Safety concerns: None.